 The company was also the general contractor for the construction of the then largest waste water treatment plant in Jordan, in the city of Irbid, and also the Rama Gardens Hotel, in Bangkok, Thailand.

 In the late 80’s, Andrew O'Connor managed three general construction projects in Honduras, Central America.

 A significant building for O'Connors is 1 King William Street in Adelaide (the old AMP building) which was air conditioned by T. O'Connor when originally contracted, and is still serviced and maintained by O’Connors today.

 With the formation of O’Connors in 1999 the brand continues benefiting greatly from the passion of the Managing Director Andrew O’Connor and the discipline of its General Manager Alan Porter.
 Their drive has led to O’Connors successful involvement in the health, education, retail and defence industries.

-O'Connors was started by Andrew O'Connor with our founding Chair Malcolm Kinnaird AC, a former South Australian of the Year and a leading Australian engineer.
+O'Connors was started by Andrew O'Connor, a Chartered Professional Mechanical Engineer, with founding Chairman Malcolm Kinnaird AC, a former South Australian of the Year and a leading Australian engineer.
 Malcolm was followed by Creagh O’Connor who, during his time with O’Connors, has added his industry passion to the development of our people.

 The culture of developing our people has continued for over a century with many from the days of T. O’Connor & Sons now developing the current generation of leaders at O’Connors.
-At our new premises in Kent Town our teams are delivering new projects for South Australia and ensuring these new buildings are built with efficient mechanical systems for the long term.
+At our custom designed premises in Kent Town our teams are delivering new projects for South Australia and ensuring these new buildings are built with energy efficient mechanical systems for the long term.